-- 1. Salary, royalties or other remuneration paid by DMC to the Investigator if the Investigator is currently employed or otherwise appointed by DMC, including intellectual property rights assigned to DMC and agreements to share in royalties related to such rights; - 2.
+- 1. Salary, royalties or other remuneration paid by DHSU to the Investigator if the Investigator is currently employed or otherwise appointed by DHSU, including intellectual property rights assigned to DHSU and agreements to share in royalties related to such rights; - 2.
 Income from investment vehicles, such as mutual funds and retirement accounts, as long as the Investigator does not directly control the investment decisions made in these vehicles; - 3.
-Income from seminars, lectures or teaching engagements sponsored by a Federal, State or local government agency, an institution of higher education, an academic teaching hospital, a medical center or a research institute that is affiliated with an institution of higher education or income from service on advisory committees or review panels for a Federal, State or local government agency, an institution of higher education, an academic teaching hospital, a medical center or a research institute that is affiliated with an institution of higher education or income from service on advisory committees or review panels for a Federal, State or local government agency, an institution of higher education, an academic teaching hospital, a medical center or a research institute that is affiliated with an institution of higher education.
+Income from seminars, lectures or teaching engagements sponsored by a Federal, State or local government agency, an institution of higher education, an academic teaching hospital, a medical center or a research institute that is affiliated with an institution of higher education or income from service on advisory committees or review panels for a Federal, State or local government agency, an institution of higher education, an academic teaching hospital, a medical center or a research institute that is affiliated with an institution of higher education.